USI-Showroom/ARSandbox/README.md

 # Setup @ USI #

 When mounting the projector, plug the cables first then pass them on the hole on the top.
-Carefull with the dvi, it goes on the mono port.
+Careful with the dvi, it goes on the mono port.

 Better to turn on the computer without the kinect plugged, and plug it on the back bottom ports.